 Dr Loffredo is dual board certified in orthopedic surgery and sports medicine practicing at Genesee Orthopaedics and Sports Medicine.
 He has offices located in Batavia, Warsaw, and Medina.
 He serves as chief of orthopedic surgery at United Memorial Medical Center (UMMC) in Batavia, NY.
 Dr. Loffredo is an associated clinical professor at LECOM and trains LECOM medical students.
 During the COVID pandemic, when elective orthopedic surgery was postponed, Dr. Loffredo served as a hospitalist at UMMC treating COVID patients.

 Dr Loffredo is excited to be serving his hometown communities and looks forward to serving your orthopedic needs.
-Dr Loffredo has recently formed the North Pole Charity which is a non for profit organization to sponsor fundraising events to benefit the United Memorial Medical Center (UMMC) along with other charitable causes.
+Dr Loffredo formed the North Pole Charity which is a non for profit organization to sponsor fundraising events to benefit the United Memorial Medical Center (UMMC) along with other charitable causes.
 The charity has now raised over $38,000 in charitable donations to UMMC since it's inception in 2019.

 If you are a golfer interested in participating in the annual tournament fundraiser, just click on the link to learn more: